 What Type of Bible Journaler are you?

-As you begin to move through these new ways of Bible Journaling, think about the important point; that is, that God wants you to have a transformative experience reading His Word whatever your personality type is.
+As you begin to move through these new ways of Bible Journaling, think about the important point; that is, God wants you to have a transformative experience reading His Word whatever your personality type is.

 Don’t compare your efforts with another, just strive to let God help you be the best YOU can be!